bytedeco/javacpp/README.txt

 }}}
 Without a doubt, you should definitely add this to your build files, such as `build.xml` or `.project`.

-*Please note that the Android NDK's libstdc++ does not seem to work with Android 2.1 or older, and JavaCPP will not work.
-Please let me know if you find a way around that.*
+*IMPORTANT NOTE*: libstdc++ from the Android NDK does not seem to work with Android 2.1 or older, so libraries created with JavaCPP will crash.
+Please let me know if you find a way around this issue.

 ==Acknowledgments==